-ASA is pleased to offer Semester internship opportunities in Sevilla for students participating in the ASA academic semester program at the Universidad de Sevilla or the Universidad Pablo de Olavide!
-We offer internship placements in Sevilla as an “add-on” to our academic semester programs.
+ASA is pleased to offer internship opportunities in Sevilla for students participating in the ASA Sevilla semester program!
+Customized internship placements in Sevilla are available as an “add-on” to our academic semester programs.
 Not available as a stand-alone option.

-All internships are unpaid and consist of 120 hours of on-site work.
-Your internship is complete alongside 3-4 classes (total 12-15 U.S. semester credits).
-Please see important note below regarding internship hours vs. in-class hours.
+All internships are unpaid and consist of 120 work hours.
+Your internship will be completed alongside classes* and may be credit-bearing, depending on which institution in Sevilla you attend.
+Please continue reading below for full details.
+(See important note below regarding internship hours vs. in-class hours!)

-A basic knowledge of Spanish is preferred, although you need not be fluent in Spanish to apply for an internship!
+A basic knowledge of Spanish is preferred, although you need not know any Spanish to apply for an internship!
 However, the more Spanish you know, the greater the variety of opportunities that will be available to you.

-No additional visa is necessary in order to participate in an internship!
+No additional visa is necessary in order to do an internship!

 Can I receive credit for the internship?

-All students participating in an internship for academic credit will be required to write essays, reports and presentations throughout the semester, and will be monitored by our Internship Coordinator.
+All students participating in an internship will be required to write essays, reports and presentations throughout the semester, regardless of whether the internship is credit-bearing.

 In what kinds of fields are placements available?

-Internships are available in a wide range of fields, including: Marketing, Business, IT, Psychology/Human Resources/Human Development, Education, Entrepreneurship, Media, and Communications.
-If you are looking for an internship in a field not listed here, please feel free to contact us, and our Internship Coordinator in Sevilla will be happy to investigate possible placements in your area of interest!
+Internships are available in a wide range of fields: Marketing, Business, IT, Psychology/Human Resources/Human Development, Education, Entrepreneurship, Media, and Communications.
+If you are looking for an internship in a field not listed here, please feel free to contact us, and our Internship Coordinator in Sevilla will be happy to investigate placements in your area of interest!